- Amazing venue in the heart of Berlin!

 Berlin is in the heart of Europe and The Kids Want Mobile takes place in the heart of Berlin-Mitte!
 Berlin is the hot spot for many kids apps developers which is why we’ve chosen this cool, edgy and interesting city.
 We want to bring the thriving Berlin mobile kids developer community together with developers and publishers from all over the world.

-We will organize a pre-conference meetup on the evening of the 18th for all guests of TKWM16 so that you all get a chance to meet on the evening before the conference.
-Everyone will pay their own food/drinks, we will organize the evening and let you know where it takes place a few weeks before the conference.
+We will organize a pre-conference meetup on the evening of the 16th for all guests of #TKWM17 at St. Oberholz, THE start up location in Berlin, so that you all get a chance to meet on the evening before the conference.
+We are happy to organize the evening for you but everyone will pay their own food/drinks.

 An amazing venue!